omkr7/Weather-app/README.md

 • Ensured seamless performance and reduced load times through efficient data caching techniques.
 • Developed a mobile-responsive layout to ensure seamless usability across a range of devices, from desktops to smartphones

+Contributing
+Contributions are welcome!
+If you find a bug or want to enhance the app, feel free to open an issue or submit a pull request.
+Designed and developed with ❤️ by OM KUMAR